Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: The free Make and Play Edition data.zip file is already included.
 Just start VVVVVV from Ports in the emulationstation menu.
 You can also add your own purchased copy of the data.zip from your VVVVVV into the /roms/ports/VVVVVV folder if you prefer that version instead.

 ### World War II GI (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to add your own full version WW2GI.GRP and WW2DI.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-WWII/gamedata folder.
-Then yo should be able to launch World War II GI from Ports in the emulationstation menu.
+Then yo should be able to launch World War II GI from Ports in the emulationstation menu. \
+Notes: Thanks to [Nukeykt](https://github.com/nukeykt/NBlood) for the Rednukem engine that makes this possible.
+Also thanks to [romadu](https://github.com/romadu/NBlood) for the porting work for the rk3326 platform.